JTYKolesar/configure-ad/README.md

 - Setup 2 Virtual Machines within Azure:
   - Domain Controller VM (Windows Server 2022) and Client VM (Windows 10) using same Resource Group and Vnet
-  - Ensure Connectivity between the client and Domain Controller
+  - Ensure Connectivity between the Client and Domain Controller
 - Install Active Directory Domain Services within Domain Controller VM
 - Create an Admin and Standard User Account in AD
 - Link Cilent VM to a domain
 - Setup Remote Desktop for non-administrative users on Client VM
-- Create additional users and attempt to log into Client VM as one of those users
+- Create additional users and attempt to log into Client VM as one of those newly created users

 <h2>Step Process</h2>